alj-v/CTF-archive/README.md

-# CTF Writeups
+## CTF Archive

 my walkthroughs and notes as I learn cybersecurity from platforms like:

-- TryHackMe
+ ✦ TryHackMe
-- HackTheBox
+ ✦ HackTheBox

-## Structure

-CTF-Writeups/

-├── TryHackMe/

-│ └── challenge-folder/

-├── HackTheBox/

-│ └── challenge-folder/
+Each challenge folder contains a README.md with full steps and flags.

-aleenjoyvettiyadan_
+> aleenjoyvettiyadan_